Percept-2023-24/UDP_Tests/README.md

 # UDP_Tests

-This repo contains scripts to test UDP communication between a single server and client, with simple strings, txt files, and json files.
+This repo contains scripts to test UDP communication between a single server and client, with simple strings, txt files, and JSON files.

 ### Installation
 Before using the scripts in this repository, the RapidJSON C++ library must be installed in order to interact with JSON data.